-Good luck to everyone racing!
-As you approach the weekend, here are a few things to think through related to this course.
+Good luck to everyone racing tomorrow!
+As you approach the race, here are a few things to think through in your final prep.

 Warm Up – This is very important.
 For those doing the 8k, I encourage you to do around 15 minutes and the half marathon around 10 minutes (if you have trained beyond the distance).
-The first half should be easy jogging, the 3rd quarter a few 15-20 sec accelerations at race pace with 30-40 sec easy b/w each, and the last quarter easy jogging.
+The first half should be easy jogging and then do a 3 minute build down to goal race pace followed by a few 15-20 sec accelerations at race pace before the start.
 I would start this about 30 minutes from the start of your race finishing at the race start to find your corral.
 Once in your corral, stay loose by moving around, shaking out your legs, and doing some light stretching.
 For those doing the marathon, you can get by with some easy dynamic stretching exercises.
 You do not want to hold any stretches for longer than 3 seconds and think more about movements rather than stretching.
-You may want to jog for 5 minutes easy as well if you feel good about the distance.
+You may want to jog for 5 minutes easy as well IF you feel good about the distance.